ReciShare-Org/policies/privacy.md

 RapidAPI: For extracting recipe data when you choose to import a recipe from external public links (e.g., TikTok/Instagram).

+Sentry: For error tracking and crash reporting to help us quickly identify bugs and improve app stability.

+Google AdMob: For serving advertisements.
+AdMob may collect device identifiers and usage data to provide personalized ad experiences.

 Legal Requirements: We may disclose your information if required to do so by law or in response to valid requests by public authorities.

 4. Data Retention and Account Deletion
 You have the right to request the complete deletion of your personal data at any time.
 You can delete your account directly within the App by navigating to Settings > Delete Account.
+Alternatively, you can request account and data deletion by contacting us at support.recishare@gmail.com.
 Please note: Completing this action will permanently and irreversibly delete your login credentials, profile data, personal folders, shopping lists, and all recipes (both private and public) that you have uploaded to our database.

 5. Children’s Privacy